mher/flower/docs/config.rst

 Default: 5000

-Sets the maximum number of workers to keep in memory
+Sets the maximum number of workers to keep in memory.

 .. _max_tasks: